-Appendix C, Number Systems, introduces the binary (base 2), octal (base 8), decimal (base 10) and hexadecimal (base 16) number systems programmers use.
+Appendix C, Number Systems, discusses the binary (base 2), octal (base 8), decimal (base 10) and hexadecimal (base 16) number systems programmers use.

-Thinking Like a Developer-GitHub and StackOverflow
+Key Developer Sites-GitHub and StackOverflow

-The best way to prepare [to be a programmer] is to write programs, and to study great programs that other people have written.
-In my case, I went to the garbage cans at the Computer Science Center and fished out listings of their operating systems.34-William Gates (Microsoft founder)
+"The best way to prepare [to be a programmer] is to write programs, and to study great programs that other people have written.
+In my case, I went to the garbage cans at the Computer Science Center and fished out listings of their operating systems."32-William Gates (Microsoft founder)